Research Data Security

 The Duke Research Data Security team supports the evolving computational and data needs of Duke faculty, staff and students using protected data in their research or academic capstone projects.
 (Protected data is data classified as Sensitive or Restricted by the Duke Data Classification Standard, and includes many types of identifiable or proprietary data, e.g., health records, internal business records, longitudinal studies, educational records, and data regulated by various laws and standards such as NIST 800-171, GDPR, or Export Controls.)

 We assist researchers across the institution in developing project documentation and obtaining research approvals (including Data Use Agreements (DUAs), Data Management Plans (DMPs), and IRB protocols), to verify that the administrative and technical requirements of both the university and data providers are met.
+In order to receive support, projects in the PRDN must meet Duke requirements.

 The team also manages and supports the technical environment (the Protected Research Data Network, or PRDN) to ensure that the security controls in place are sufficient, appropriate, and consistent, and to monitor for unauthorized activity.
 Researchers securely access and analyze their data in the PRDN.
 Our administrative and technical security controls are based on Duke’s Data Classification and University IT Security Office standards and can meet a variety of security requirements including those for HIPAA, export controls, and NIST 800-171.
 We regularly consult and coordinate with the Duke entities that are involved in research governance and institutional approvals to provide up-to-date guidance to those we support.